How to Style a Denim Midi Skirt With Sneakers

 Classic Canvas Kicks (e.g., Converse Chuck Taylor)

-If you want a fail-proof, everyday option, classic canvas kicks are the answer.
+If you want a fail-proof everyday option, classic canvas kicks are the answer.
 High-top or low-top white Converse Chuck Taylors are a timeless pairing.
-These minimalist sneakers enhance the casual yet elevated feel of a light-wash or distressed denim skirt, perfect for running errands or grabbing a casual lunch.
+These minimalist sneakers keep a light-wash or distressed denim skirt feeling casual but still pulled together, perfect for errands or a casual lunch.

 6 "Pinterest-Ready" Denim Midi Skirt Outfits With Sneakers

-Personal expression and "remixing" are taking over, as fashion enthusiasts look to put their own unique spin on current trends to avoid style fatigue.
+Personal expression and “remixing” are taking over, as people put their own spin on trends to avoid style fatigue.
 Here are six highly visual, Pinterest-worthy outfit formulas to inspire your next look.

 Look 1: The Casual Weekend Staple